Ladder Capital: This 9% Commercial Real Estate Finance Company Is A Buy On The Selloff

 Yet another reason to consider Ladder Capital as an income play was that the commercial real estate finance company has positive asset sensitivity due to its floating rate loan portfolio that is poised to contribute positively to core earnings (and dividend coverage) as short-term interest rates continue to rise.

-Source: Ladder Capital Corp.
+(Source: Ladder Capital Corp.)

 Taking Advantage Of The Sell-Off